masikol/con-hi/README.md

 ./consensus-highlighter.py -f <TARGET_FASTA> -b <MAPPING_BAM>
 ```

-You can specify custom coverage theshold(s) by passing comma-separated list of thresholds with option `-c`.
-For example, following command will annotate all regions with coverage below 25 and all regions below 55 (and also with zero coverage):
+You can specify custom coverage theshold(s) by passing comma-separated list of thresholds with options `-c` and `-C`.
+For example, following command will annotate:

+- regions with coverage below 25 and all regions below 55 (and also with zero coverage);

+- regions with coverage greater than 1.5×*M* and greater than 2.0×*M*, where *M* is median coverage.

 ```
+./consensus-highlighter.py \
-./consensus-highlighter.py -f my_sequence.fasta -b my_mapping.sorted.bam -c 25,55
+    -f my_sequence.fasta -b my_mapping.sorted.bam \
+    -c 25,55 -C 1.5,2.0
 ```

 ### Options